hetio/hetionet/hetnet/neo4j/deployment/README.md

 ./run-docker.sh
 ```

-Wait for a few minutes before the web server is up, because the server needs to initialize the databases and guides.
+Wait for ~15 minutes before the web server is up, because the server needs to initialize the databases and guides.

+Please also make sure that your firewall setup on deployment box allows inbound traffic to port **7687**.

 To reconfigure SSL later, please reset `EMAIL` and `SSL_DOMAIN` as described earlier, then type: